Reed-CompBio/BIO331-F20/README.md

 **Note:** There are many ties in the metric closure, and your choice of spanning tree and shortest path predecessor dictionary may result in different Steiner tree approximations.
 The following examples is just as likely as the example above, though they have different overall weights:

 ![steiner2](figs/steiner2.jpg)

+## Submitting

+:star2: **You're Done with Tasks A-D!**  No code handin is required.
+Instead, you will share your final Steiner tree network (and any saved layouts) with the `BIO331F20` Group.